 - 1.5.1.1.
-Course sequencing and scheduling should be thoughtfully planned according to the learner's personal and professional schedules.
-As members of the Air Force Reserve and Air National Guard with civilian occupation requirements, learners should also consider their civilian employment requirements when scheduling courses mindful of the six-month program completion deadline. - 1.5.1.2.
-Learners may begin their enrollment by visiting the Global College website (https://airuniversity.af.edu/gcpme).
+Course sequencing and scheduling should be thoughtfully planned according to the student's personal and professional schedules.
+As members of the Air Force Reserve and Air National Guard with civilian occupation requirements, students should also consider their civilian employment requirements when scheduling courses and being mindful of the 12-month program completion deadline. - 1.5.1.2.
+Students may begin their enrollment by visiting the Global College website (https://airuniversity.af.edu/gcpme).
 Prior to enrollment, it is important to ensure accuracy of all personal information housed on the AU Student Information System.
-Outdated or incorrect information may adversely affect enrollment, mailing of certificates (if applicable) and promotion eligibility information within the Air Force Personnel Center (AFPC) and/or equivalent Air Force Reserve or Air National Guard systems.

-1.5.1.3.
-When a learner enrollment is processed, a notification will be received via email from ASU prompting the learner to create an ASURite account.
+Outdated or incorrect information may adversely affect enrollment, mailing of certificates (if applicable), and promotion eligibility information within the Air Force Personnel Center (AFPC) and/or equivalent Air Force Reserve or Air National Guard systems. - 1.5.1.3.
+When a student enrollment is approved, a notification will be received via email from ASU prompting the student to create an ASURITE account.
 NOTE: When prompted to enter the SSN, this is not required and omitting the SSN will not adversely affect services from either AU or ASU.